Digital-Preservation-Finland/access-rest-api-client/README.md

 Usage
 -----

-After you have installed the application, you can test that the application is working by running
+After you have installed the application, you can create the configuration file by running

 ```
-$ access-client --help
+$ access-client write-config
 ```

-When the command-line application is launched for the first time, a configuration file will be created in the user's configuration directory;
+Edit the configuration file with necessary credentials.
-this is usually `~/.config/dpres-access-rest-api-client/config.conf`.
-Edit the configuration file with the necessary credentials.
+You can also save the configuration file at `/etc/dpres_access_rest_api_client/config.conf` or define the path using the environment variable `ACCESS_REST_API_CLIENT_CONF`.

 To search for packages to download, run